onbo-moth/ts-validator/README.md

 # ts-validator

-Checks unknown values at runtime for type validity.
+Asserts values at runtime and compile time for type validity.